typester/gate/README.md

 # "gate" for your private resources

-gate is a static file server and reverse proxy integrated with Google/GitHub account authentication.
+gate is a static file server and reverse proxy integrated with OAuth2 account authentication.

-With gate, you can safely serve your private resources with your company Google Apps/GitHub authenticaiton.
+With gate, you can safely serve your private resources based on whether or not request user is a member of your company's Google Apps or GitHub organizations.

 ## Usage